lloydkevin/hugo-wd/content/post/2005-11-13-chitika-ads.md

 Daren over at [Problogger.net][2] says:

 > IÃ¢â‚¬â„¢ve been getting quite a few excited emails from readers who have signed up for the Chitika eMiniMalls that I reviewed last week.
 There has been a lot of positive feedback so far from those who IÃ¢â‚¬â„¢ve referred over to the program with some people earning some significant money from it so far (including Ã¢â‚¬ËœRachelÃ¢â‚¬Ëœ).
 There have also been a few (less) emails from bloggers who have failed to see them as effective.

-If you have a website/blog, don&#8217;t miss out on this.
+If you have a website/blog, don't miss out on this.
 Check out [Chitika ads][1].

 <a href="https://chitika.com/mm_overview.php?refid=bazil749" style="text-decoration: none;"><br /> <img src="http://scripts.chitika.net/eminimalls/logos/110x32.png" border="0" height="32" width="110" alt="Get Chitika eMiniMalls" title="Get Chitika eMiniMalls" /><br /> </a>

  [1]: https://chitika.com/mm_overview.php?refid=bazil749